-If you live in De Pere, Howard, Seymour, Pulaski or Shawano and you want to know if your periodontal disease is contributing to or worsening respiratory disease, schedule an appointment with Green Bay’s dentist Dr. David Brusky for a thorough examination.
+If you are a resident of De Pere, Howard, Seymour, Pulaski or Shawano and you want to know if your periodontal disease is contributing to or worsening respiratory disease, contact our office and schedule your appointment for a thorough examination.

 Where Does the Connection Come From?

 The link between periodontal disease and respiratory disease may seem kind of “out there,” but there is evidence to support the claims.
 Bacterial spread, for instance, is where oral bacteria is inhaled into the lower respiratory tract, which can then lead to bacteria colonizing in the lungs.
 Eventually, this can lead to pneumonia and worsening symptoms of COPD.